Culture, Arts & Media

 The Maccabiah remained important for a reason.

-Maccabi's own description calls it the world's largest Jewish athletic competition and frames it not just as sport but as a worldwide gathering that ties athletes to Israel and to each other.
+Maccabi's own description calls it the world's largest Jewish athletic competition and frames it as sport and as a worldwide gathering that ties athletes to Israel and to each other.
 That says something basic about how Jewish sport has functioned.
-It has not only been a matter of medals.
-It has also been a rebuttal, a social glue, and a public performance of belonging.
+Medals matter, but so do rebuttal, social glue, and the public performance of belonging.

 That same logic explains why institutions such as the International Jewish Sports Hall of Fame and the World Jewish Sports Museum exist.
 They are not vanity projects.
 They are counter-archives built against amnesia and stereotype.